cverluise/PatCit/README.md

 Patents are at the crossroads of many innovation nodes: science, industry, products, competition, etc. Such interactions can be identified through citations *in a broad sense*.

 It is now common to use patent-to-patent citations to study some aspects of the innovation system.
-However, **there is much more buried in the Non Patent Literature (NPL) citations and in the patent text itself**.[^1]
+However, **there is much more buried in the Non Patent Literature (NPL) citations and in the patent text itself**.
+For instance, patent texts can contain citations to patents, bibliographical references, softwares, databases, products, etc.

 Good news, Natural Language Processing (NLP) tools now enable social scientists to excavate and structure this long hidden information. **That's the purpose of this project**.